AnirbanGhosh21/Assembly_Line_Simulator/README.md

 4. **Analyze Results**:
    - View detailed simulation results, including production metrics, WIP levels, and station performance.

-## Contributing

-We welcome contributions to FlowForge!
-Please read our [Contributing Guide](CONTRIBUTING.md) for more information on how to get started.

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Acknowledgments

 - Built with Flask, Vue.js, and SimPy.